Bajorat Media

-A CSS selector is a combination of elements, attributes, classes, IDs, and pseudo-classes used to identify and format HTML elements in a web page.
-CSS selectors allow web designers and developers to specify how certain elements on the page should be styled in terms of appearance and layout.
+A CSS selector is a combination of elements, attributes, classes, IDs, and pseudoclasses used to identify and style HTML elements in a web page.
+CSS selectors allow web designers and developers to determine how certain elements on the page should be styled in terms of appearance and layout.
 They are a fundamental part of Cascading Style Sheets (CSS), the standard styling language for web pages.

 Types of CSS selectors